-- The power source should be located as near as possible to the installed location of the equipment. - The power source wiring should include a disconnect switch, however, provisions should be made to ensure that power is not disconnected during normal operation and

-- that the disconnect switch is not used to turn off the unit for normal shut-down. - 3) If possible, avoid locations where the air intakes will be laden with dust, dirt, soot, smoke, or other debris.
+- 1) The power source should be located as near as possible to the installed location of the equipment. - Provisions should be made to ensure that power is not accidentally disconnected during normal operation and that the power disconnect switch is not used to turn off the unit for normal shut-down. - If possible, avoid locations where the air intakes will be laden with dust, dirt, soot, smoke, or other debris.